sagarmandiya/sagarmandiya/README.md

 - 🌱 I’m currently learning about Data Structures and Algorithms and how to maximize code efficiency.
 - 👯 I’m looking to collaborate on AI or Deep Learning Projects.
 - 💬 Ask me about Python, Pandas, Numpy, Opencv, Tensorflow, Keras, CNN, sklearn
-- ⚡ Fun fact: I love to play Football(Madridista), Video games(Played every game of Assassin's Creed Franchise) and watch Anime(Naruto and One Piece being some of my favorites).
+- ⚡ Fun fact: I love to play Football(Madridista), Video games(Played every game of Assassin's Creed Franchise).
 ---
 ### Languages and Tools: